MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

     > NOTE: this command will create a Service Principal with Contributor access to the Resource Group created before.
 This way we make sure GitHub Actions will only have the permissions needed to interact only with this Resource Group (not the rest of the subscription)

-1. The command will output a JSON object, you will keep it as a GitHub secret for the workflow, copy it.
-The JSON contains the identifiers used to authenticate against Azure in the name of an application (service principal).
+1. The command will output a JSON object, you will later keep it as a GitHub secret for the workflow, copy it.
+The JSON contains the identifiers used to authenticate against Azure in the name of an Azure AD application identity (service principal).

     ```JSON
         {